 In its later sections, the 14th Amendment authorized the federal government to punish states that violated or abridged their citizens’ right to vote by proportionally reducing the states’ representation in Congress, and mandated that anyone who “engaged in the insurrection” against the United States could not hold civil, military or elected office (without the approval of two-thirds of the House and Senate).

 Confident your Republic can withstand four years of Authoritarian rule in these United States?
-Consider for a moment how our National divide is today compared to 2015?
+Consider for a moment how our National divide is today compared to 2015.
 How did our founding fathers source information about the tenure and Fragility of democratically elected Republics?
-Adams, Jefferson, Madison all looked to Cicero.
+Adams, Jefferson, and Madison all looked to Cicero.
 Cicero: Defender of the Roman Republic Cicero was a Roman orator, lawyer, statesman, and philosopher.
-During political corruption and violence, he wrote on what he believed to be the ideal form of government.
+During political corruption and violence, he wrote about what he believed to be the ideal form of government.

 Why Trump and Duterte have a lot in common | The Financial Times